edelagziel/Character-Catalog-System/README.md

      - Before exiting, ensure all dynamically allocated memory is properly freed to prevent memory leaks.
      - Display a farewell message (optional) and terminate the program.

-- **User Input Validation**:
+#### User Input Validation ✔️

 - Ensure all user inputs are validated.
 - Handle incorrect inputs gracefully with appropriate error messages (because nobody likes a program that crashes like Team Rocket! 😜).

-### 3. Provided Resources 📦

-- **File Reading Class**:
-  - We've provided a `FileReader` class to help you read from `characters.txt`.
-    - The class includes methods to open the file, read lines, and parse the data.
-    - You can use this class directly in your `main` function.
-  - **Note**: Even though you're using the provided class, make sure to understand how it works!

-- **characters.txt**:
-  - A text file containing 100 characters from various TV shows.
-  - Make sure this file is in the same directory as your executable when running the program.
+- Provide clear prompts and instructions to guide the user.

-### 4. Implementation Details 🔧
+### 3. Implementation Details 🔧

 - **String Handling**:
   - Use `char*` for all strings.
   - Utilize C-style string functions (`strlen`, `strcpy`, `strcmp`, etc.).
+  - **Do not use `strdup`** or any non-standard string duplication functions.
   - Dynamically allocate memory for all `char*` fields.
   - Ensure no buffer overflows or memory leaks occur.